Youth Philanthropy Project

-The Youth Philanthropy program is designed to help high school students develop personal and professional skills needed by the next generation of community leaders.
-With staff support, students form a leadership committee, volunteer, research, visit with local nonprofit organizations, solicit grant proposals and make funding decisions.
-They learn about local needs, fundraise and distribute grants to benefit the local environment.
-The program engages 10- 15 high school students from Bellingham.
+Youth Philanthropy Project is designed to help high school students develop personal and professional skills needed by the next generation of community leaders.
+With staff support, students form a leadership committee to review grant proposals and make funding decisions.
+They learn about local issues affecting Whatcom County and distribute funding that benefits environmentally focused organizations.

-Part of the funding for the youth grant making comes from an endowment started by two high school seniors who biked more than 1,200 miles around Washington State to raise funds intended to introduce youth in our community to the concept of charitable giving.
-Together the boys raised $14,324.31 and gifted it to the Whatcom Community Foundation to start an endowment for youth philanthropy focused on the environment.
-In 2016, youth philanthropy committee members helped grow the permanent endowment to over $43,000, and awarded grants totaling $10,330 to five organizations.
+Funding for youth grant making comes from an endowment started by two high school seniors who biked more than 1,200 miles around Washington State to raise funds intended to introduce youth in our community to the concept of charitable giving.

-Funding decisions will be made by the youth philanthropy committee in March 2017.
+YPP grant applications are accepted in January and funding decisions will be made by the youth philanthropy committee in March.

 The Youth Philanthropy Project continues to grow thanks to donors like you.

 To learn more about YPP contact Pamela at 360.671.6463 or email @ email@example.com